 They all offer something different: Most of these places have bars where you can stay out late, but they also offer something unexpected, outdoorsy, or new for your group.

-If you’re also not super keen on an urban, nightlife-filled soiree, check out these five best bachelorette party destinations below for brides looking for something a little different.
+If you’re also not super keen on an urban, nightlife-filled soiree, check out these five alternative bachelorette party destinations below for brides looking for something a little different.

 1. Portland, OR